Witness-senpai/fakku-downloader/README.md

 5) Open root folder in command line and run the command <code>python main.py</code>

 ## Some features
-* Use key -t for set timeout between loading the pages.
+* Use option -w for set wait time between loading the pages.
 If quality of .png is bad, or program somewhere crush its can help.
+* Use option -t for set timeout for loading first page.
-* Use keys -l and -p for write the login and password in command
+* Use option -l and -p for write the login and password from fakku.net
-* More technical information you can find in comments to code
+* More option technical you can find via --help

 ---